mouthwash/Capture/ProductFramework.md

 # Product Framework
-This application is intended to be a note taking app, that incentivizes its use.
-Our problem will solve the issue of students not taking their notes in class due to getting sidetracked or being lazy by giving them motivation to use the app by providing tasks and rewards for their actions in the application.
-We know our product works when we see users completing multiple goals, because that means they are using the app and efficiently taking notes.
+This application is intended to be a note taking smartphone app that incentivizes its use with a reward system.
+Many people have trouble recalling little details about things that happen in their daily lives.
+Our app will provide and simple, user-friendly way to quickly make a note of important details such as someone's name, the location of a birthday party, details of a friendly get-together, or even important terms and concepts students come across in class.
+We will know our product is working when we see users reaching a few simple milestones set as part of the reward system.